 Playa del Barco, Playa de las Achiras and Playa de la Moza

-Three smaller beaches – Playa del Barco, Playa de las Achiras and Playa de la Moza – lie north of Playa Grande.
+Three smaller beaches – Playa del Barco, Playa de las Achiras and Playa de la Moza – are north of Playa Grande.
 These lesser-visited beaches are the shoreline boundary of the Santa Teresa National Park.
 The rocky outcrops provide a wonderful place to sit and watch the waves.
-We spotted several dolphins along this stretch of beach.
+We spotted several dolphins along this stretch of beach!

 Playa de la Viuda

 The southern Punta del Diablo beach is Playa de la Viuda.
-Not ideal for swimming (there are strong currents), the beach is great for walking and seeking out a secluded space to relax.
+Not ideal for swimming (there are strong currents), the beach is great for walking and seeking out a secluded space to relax and suntan.

-Top Tip: In the summer, visitors can take Punta del Diablo surf lessons for skilled surfers.
+Top Tip: In the summer, visitors can take Punta del Diablo surf lessons from skilled surfers.

 #2 Visit Fortaleza de Santa Teresa